Home

 Biography

-Aparna Agarwal is an Assistant Professor in the School of Government and Public Policy, O.P.
-Jindal Global University.
+Aparna Agarwal is an Assistant Professor at the School of Government and Public Policy, O.P.
+Jindal Global University in Sonipat.
 She completed her D.Phil. from the Department of International Development, University of Oxford.
-Before joining the University of Oxford, she finished her B.A. (hons.) from University of Delhi, and M.A and M.Phil. from Jawaharlal Nehru University, in Political Science.
+She is currently working on her book monograph examining geographies of waste, the ongoing waste crisis, and the changing social dynamics among sanitation and waste workers in Delhi.

-The Last of Frontline Workers: The Growing Precarity among Sanitation and Waste Workers during Covid-19 in Governing the Crisis:Covid-19 and Narratives from the Margin Rahul Ranjan (London: Routledge, 2023) (Forthcoming 2023)
+The Last of Frontline Workers: The Growing Precarity among Sanitation and Waste Workers during Covid- 19 in Governing the Crisis:Covid-19 and Narratives from the Margin ed.
+Rahul Ranjan (London: Routledge, 2025)

 Article in The Environment History Now, 18 February 2022— “Understanding Waste Beyond Management: Understanding Waste Crisis at the Intersection of Human and Non-Human World” https://envhistnow.com/2022/02/18/waste-beyond-management-understanding-the- waste- crisis- at-the-intersection-of-the-human-and-non-human-world/